 Sunsets will never feel the same again.
 And that’s when I made a quiet promise to myself: I will return to this lovely port city.
 Maybe soon.
 Hopefully soon.

 And that little boy urinating mural?
-It was one of those little surprises Pier-2 is known for—art that made me pause, smile, and laugh out loud (who cares), while letting my phone’s camera do its job 😂.
+It was one of those little surprises Pier-2 is known for.
+It was art that made me pause, smile, and laugh out loud (who cares).
+I let my phone’s camera do its job 😂.

 I promised myself I would return to this lovely port city someday.
 I don’t know when, but I know I’ll be back—hopefully sooner rather than later.